This post was originally posted in December 2016 by Pedro Rolo and updated in April 2020 by André Santos .

-Mr. Eich was working for Netscape and had to create a programming language that would allow web developers to embed small programs into webpages, making them more interactive and dynamic.
+Mr. Brendan Eich, an american technologist, was working for Netscape and had to create a programming language that would allow front-end developers to embed small programs into webpages, making them more interactive and dynamic.
 The final product had to be flexible, easy to learn, have a popular appeal, and be easily implementable.

-- Scheme - the functions as first class values and the dynamic typing
+- Scheme - the functions as first class values and the dynamic typing;

-- Perl - weak-typing.
+- Perl - weak-typing;

-- Self - simple-to-implement prototype-based object-system
+- Self - simple-to-implement prototype-based object-system;

-- Java - mainstream syntax and naming conventions
+- Java - mainstream syntax and naming conventions.

-In order to add new features to the language and to become compatible with the work of other standardisation organisations, the standard has been changing from time to time.
+In order to add new features to the language and to become compatible with the work of other standardization organizations, the standard has been changing from time to time.